-Move-In Day and Welcome Weekend
+Move-In Days and Welcome Week

 Each September, alumnae and alumni return to campus to reconnect with fellow alums and faculty members and celebrate with friends and family, with special attention given to the class celebrating its 50th Reunion.
 Among the highlights of the weekend are the Crab Feast, the Reunion Luncheon and Awards Ceremony and dinner and dancing at Saturday’s Evening Celebration.